 WHEN: Around 9 months in

 Following submission of your IRP, your working relationship with your supervisor will develop during the first year.
 By now you should have made a strong start on your research project and begun to master experimental techniques.
-The Early Stage Review or ESR (sometimes called the Early Stage Assessment, or ESA) gives you an early chance to measure your progress and step back and assess the focus of your efforts for the next stage of your research degree.
+The Early Stage Assessment (ESA) gives you an early chance to measure your progress and step back and assess the focus of your efforts for the next stage of your research degree.
 It also gives your supervisor an opportunity to obtain a clearer picture of your abilities and aptitude for research.

 WHEN: Around 18 months to 2 years in

 WHO: Requirement for all courses

 The Late Stage Review (LSR) is another significant marker, which falls around 18 months to two years into your project.
 At this point you'll be able to measure your progress in your research degree and decide how to focus your efforts for your final period of research.

 This is a golden opportunity for you and your supervisor to obtain a clear picture of how you are progressing towards your final thesis.
 This includes the original research that you have achieved to date and the quality of your technical writing, which by now should include particular sections of your thesis.

 WHEN: Around 12 months before submitting your thesis

 WHO: Writing up is a requirement for all students, the CRS milestone may be a requirement for some students